Before we go to our next passage (Exodus 16), here are a few events to remember. In type and picture:

 This is different than how some Christians operate.
 They have their reading plan and they are in control of the process of partaking of God’s word.
 There is nothing wrong with a scheduled and regular partaking of the Word of God (in written form), but we must remember that the rhema (spoken word from the Lord) is served to us by the Lord.
 We don’t control what He will speak.
 We only have control over whether we will “gather” it.
 Will we listen for His daily food for us?
 Will we ask for it?
 It may come through reading the Word of God (in written form), but I propose that we should make sure to ask, listen and hear Him.

 What I have shared here may be different from what you do on a daily basis.
 Some don’t partake anything on a daily basis.
 Others do partake regularly, but the way it is done needs to be healthy.
-In our world today, it is easy to come into a relationship that operates in more of a Greek way.
+In our world today, it is easy to come into a relationship that operates in more of a Greek way as described by Paul.
 In the Greek way, we study and learn concepts in our mind.
 Having understood these concepts we work to apply them according to our abilities.
 This can turn out to be the way of the tree of knowledge of good and evil where we become “like gods knowing good and evil” (Genesis 3:5).
 This is a strong thing to say.
 It is said to encourage some thought on this matter and not as a matter of judgment.